training-dlp/terraform-training/best-practices.md

 ## 3. Import Existing Infrastructure

-Already have cloud resources not managed by Terraform?
+Already have Azure resources not managed by Terraform?
 Use `terraform import` (or the `import` block in Terraform 1.5+) to bring them under IaC management.

 **Why it matters:**
 - Avoids resource recreation or drift